luis901101/oauth_webauth/README.md

     clearCacheBtnVisible: false,
   );
   if (result != null) {
-    if (result is bool && result == true) { /// If result is true it means redirected successful response = 'User redirected';
+    if (result is String) {
+      /// If result is String it means redirected successful response = 'User redirected to: $result';
     } else {
-      response = result.toString(); /// If result is not bool then some error occurred }
+      /// If result is not String then some error occurred response = result.toString();
+    }
   } else {
-    response = 'User cancelled'; /// If no result means user cancelled }
+    /// If no result means user cancelled response = 'User cancelled';
+  }
   setState(() {});
 }